Human spaceflight programs: Starliner (USA, 2010–ongoing)

+Starliner made an uncrewed test flight in December 2019 but failed to reach the ISS.
+Another uncrewed flight was launched in May 2022, followed by final certification crewed demonstration flight to get Starliner operational in June 2024.

 New Shepard (USA, 2006–ongoing)

 The New Shepard is a reusable launch system capable of vertical-takeoff, vertical-landing (VTVL), suborbital crewed spacecraft by Blue Origin, a company owned by Amazon.com founder and businessman Jeff Bezos, flying humans to space since 2021.
 It is a commercial system for suborbital space tourism.

 The name New Shepard makes reference to the first United States astronaut in space, Alan Shepard.

 The first flight of the New Shepard vehicle was conducted on 29 April 2015 during which an altitude of 93500 m was attained.
 While the test itself was deemed a success and the capsule was correctly recovered via parachute landing, the booster stage landing failed because hydraulic pressure was lost during the descent.
 Twelve subsequent flights (through January 2019), including two in-flight abort tests, took place with safe landings of both capsule and booster with two additional vehicles.
 New Shepard first flew humans to space on 20 July 2021 with the NS-16 mission.